Crispy Baked Home Fries

 Unfortunately, that’s exactly the problem in my family.
 They don’t like potatoes.

 Somehow we ended up with a house full of people who think french fries are the only acceptable potato food.
 I’m pretty sure this is a clean eating fail.

 These home fries are baked, not fried.
-They’re drizzled with healthy fats, tossed with garlic and paprika, and work perfectly for breakfast as well as dinner.
+They’re drizzled with healthy fats, tossed with garlic and paprika, and they work perfectly for breakfast as well as dinner.
 Leftovers crisp up easily in the oven.

 Budget-Friendly Crispy Baked Home Fries

 The cost largely depends on how much your potatoes cost.
 We get ours from Aldi – 10 pounds of russet potatoes for $3.49.
 This brings a batch of home fries to about $1.15.